 In 2010, with the backing of the Madison-Audubon Society, I received a citizen science grant from the Wisconsin Department of Natural Resources for the research project: “One Bird, One Park, One World: Geolocation Monitoring to Help Dane County’s Children Map the Routes of Neotropical Migrant Birds.”

-Over 60 percent of the birds at my field study site–Madison’s Warner Park– are long-distance migrants that winter on the Gulf Coast or in Latin America, presenting a unique opportunity to educate college students and neighborhood children about bird migration and the importance of preserving habitat in their local park.
-These college students can then utilize the data to teach the public how local environmental policies have a global environmental impact on animals that migrate long distances.
+Over 60 percent of the birds at my field study site–Madison’s Warner Park– were long-distance migrants that winter on the Gulf Coast or in Latin America, presenting a unique opportunity to educate college students and neighborhood children about bird migration and the importance of preserving habitat in their local park.

 Under the direction of avian ecologist Dr. Anna Pidgeon, we geolocated 15 Warner Park catbirds.
-We’ve recaptured four, after they returned from migration, and are now using the data to create migration route maps.
-Our preliminary data strongly indicates that the grey catbirds of Warner Park winter in the southern Yucatán and in northern Guatemala.
-This research data will be published in a bilingual (Spanish/English) brochure for the Madison Parks Department.
-In my Madison neighborhood, the Latino population has increased by 132% in a decade according to census data.
+We recaptured four, after they returned from migration, and used the data to create migration route maps.
+Our preliminary data strongly indicated that the grey catbirds of Warner Park winter in the southern Yucatán and in northern Guatemala.

 While conducting this research, I discovered a major city development plan to urbanize Warner Park’s wetland, our outdoor classroom.
 The city plan would have destroyed valuable bird habitat.
 This is how my dissertation morphed into a community-based action-research project to protect Warner’s wetland and its biodiversity.